-The law prohibits discrimination based on race, tribe, sex, place of origin, political opinion, color, creed, or disability.
+The law prohibits most discrimination with respect to employment and occupation.
 The constitution does not prohibit discrimination based on religion, national origin or citizenship, social origin, age, language, HIV-positive status or having other communicable diseases, sexual orientation, or gender identity.
 While there were no firm statistics, NGOs at times expressed concerns that discrimination appeared to occur based on sex, disability, sexual orientation, and gender identity with respect to employment and occupation.

-As of October there was no information available on whether the government enforced the applicable provisions regarding combatting discrimination at workplaces.
+As of August 31, there was no information available on whether the government enforced the applicable provisions regarding combatting discrimination at workplaces.